bionicbob321/cppWebServerProject/README.md

 PLEASE NOTE: I MAKE NO GUARANTEES ABOUT THE SAFETY OR SECURITY OF THIS APPLICATION.
 I AM NOT A CYBERSECURITY PROFESSIONAL, OR EVEN A PROFFESIONAL PROGRAMMER.
 IF YOU CHOOSE TO USE
 ANY OF THIS CODE, DO SO AT YOUR OWN RISK.

 This project is VERY early in development, so it may not make much sense yet.
+Also, going off my track record it may never be finished.

 This is a simple web based app written in C++.
 I have not yet finalized the idea for the project itself.